eProsima/Integration-Service-docs/docs/newprotocol.rst

 In this case, and typically, there is no need to override the default :ref:`ISBridge` behavior (and normally isn't recommended).

-As explained previously, the name of the library will be :class:`libprotocol.so`.
+As previously explained, the name of the library will be :class:`libprotocol.so`.
 The next step in the creation process is to create a new source file named :class:`protocol.cpp` that must implement the functions ``create_bridge``, ``create_writer``, and ``create_reader``.

-Starting out implementation from scratch, we need to include the needed libraries, in our case, simply the header file that gives us access to the implementation of our :ref:`ISWriter` and :ref:`ISReader`, ``ISBridgeProtocol.h``.
+Starting the implementation from scratch, it needs to include the required libraries, in this case, the header file that gives access to the implementation of the :ref:`ISWriter` and the :ref:`ISReader`, ``ISBridgeProtocol.h``.

 .. literalinclude:: new_bridge.cpp